Ibrahima Mbaye: International career

 Mbaye made his international debut in October 2014 during the 2015 Africa Cup of Nations qualifiers.
 He was called up by head coach Alain Giresse for the game against Tunisia in Dakar.
 He was then re-called for the return leg game in Tunis, where Senegal lost 1–0 despite dominating the game.
 Mbaye earned his third international cap a few weeks later when Senegal faced Egypt in Cairo.
 They won the game 1–0 and Senegal qualified to the 2015 Africa Cup of Nations competition with one game against Malawi left to play, in which Mbaye also featured In total, he has earned four international caps with the Lions of Teranga and is the youngest Senegalese player to ever wear the national jersey.

+He was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history.

+Mbaye was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the tournament.
+He starred in the 2007 documentary France-Brésil et autres histoires.

+Personal life

+Born in Senegal, Mbaye arrived in Italy as a teenager, being successively formally adopted in 2015 by his agent Giuseppe Accardi.
+He successively requested Italian citizenship, which is set to be granted to him in December 2024.